Pips Answer for Saturday, November 1, 2025

 Once I placed that, it was like a domino effect—literally.
 The equals region at the top needed three identical numbers, and since I had a 3-3 domino and a 3-6 domino, it became clear that the 3s had to bunch up together.
 The 6 then linked down to the other equals constraint, leaving the 6-5 domino to fill the last gap.

-Nyt Pips medium answer for 2025-11-01
+NYT Pips medium answer for 2025-11-01

-Answer for 2025-11-01
+Complete answer for 2025-11-01 (Medium)

 For the Medium puzzle, the Sum 12 was a total gift—that's always going to be a double 6 or something very close, and with the dominoes provided, the 6-6 was the only way to hit that target.
 The trickiest part was the Sum 0 in the middle; it forced me to use the 3-0 domino.